azh4r/online-sorting-algorithms/README.md

 | E    | 1 Billion         | 100                 | Priority Queue, max heap and compare with each N in memory        | O(NlogX) -> O(N) | O(1)             | 24 GB   | 1 MB   |          |
 | F    | 1 Million         | 100                 | Priority Queue, max heap and compare with each N in memory        | O(NlogX) -> O(N) |                  |         |        |          |
 | G    | 1000              | 5                   | Priority Queue, max heap and compare with each N in memory        | O(NlogX)         |                  |         |        |          |

+* I have checked in everything in a ***PRIVATE*** repository.  https://github.com/azh4r/triad-challenge repository is private, but if you need to review how I checked in code, please request access.